symfony/symfony-docs/reference/configuration/security.rst

 ~~~~~~~~~~~~~~~~

 Most applications will only need one :ref:`firewall <firewalls-authentication>`.
-But if your application *does* use multiple firewalls, you'll notice that
+But if your application *does* use multiple firewalls, you will notice that
-if you're authenticated in one firewall, you're not automatically authenticated
+if you are authenticated in one firewall, you are not automatically authenticated
 in another.
 In other words, the systems don't share a common "context":
 each firewall acts like a separate security system.